KushajveerSingh/personal-website/docs/internal/working.md

 -   Delete reorganize folder
 -   Revisit backup folder and move list of social accounts here with all relevant info
 -   index.md
+-   what .md files to learn for web development in india
 -   Rework social accounts and sync the info and picture in them all, and remove the file from backup repo
 -   yellow notebook
 -   projects.md